 Venous thromboembolism is the most common manifestation of the hypercoagulable state.
 It can be prevented in some patients through identification of those at risk and appropriate thromboprophylaxis during periods of high risk, such as admission to hospital and following major surgery.

-Also known as prothrombotic state or thrombophilia, it is the propensity to venous thrombosis due to an abnormality in the coagulation system.
+Hypercoagulable state (also known as prothrombotic state or thrombophilia) is the propensity to venous thrombosis due to an abnormality in the coagulation system.
 It was first described by Rudolf Virchow in the mid-19th century as part of the triad of causative factors for venous thromboembolism (i.e., stasis, vascular injury, and hypercoagulability).
 It may be inherited or acquired, but in some cases the underlying cause cannot be identified.

 History and exam